 By now, you might be ready to swear off cooking for a while or at least to invest in a nice apron (which is a bit less dramatic than never cooking again).
 No need to feel frustrated; there is still hope.
 This is where the hydrogen peroxide comes in to do its stuff.

-Douse the soiled area in hydrogen peroxide and then sprinkle a thick layer of baking soda over the top.
+Douse the soiled area in hydrogen peroxide and then sprinkle a thick layer of bicarbonate of soda over the top.
 Add a small amount of washing up liquid and rub gently into the stain with your trusty old toothbrush.
 After giving it a good rub, allow the clothing to sit for about an hour before rinsing off the cleaning mixture.
 Then it’s time to pop it in the washing machine to give that stain the final boot.

 At this point, after trying all of the above methods, your once stained clothes should be completely clean and you can get back to cooking – but get your apron on first!